-A Power Purchase Agreement is a contract between two parties to buy and sell electricity, the party that generates electricity’s will agree to sell some or all of the electricity produces at a set price per unit (kWh).
+A Power Purchase Agreement is a contract between two parties to buy and sell electricity, the party that generates electricity will agree to sell some or all of the electricity produced at a set price per unit (kWh).
 In return the party that consumes electricity, will agree to buy some or all of the electricity produced.
 The term of the contract can range between 7 to 20 years.

-The amount of electricity that a solar system will produce each year is relatively constant, and the price paid for each unit of energy consumed is known for the duration of the contract.
+The amount of electricity that a solar system will produce each year is relatively constant and the price paid for each unit of energy consumed is known for the duration of the contract.
 Depending on a buildings energy consumption profile the solar system could provide 20-50% of the total energy usage.
 Therefore the cost of this proportion of electricity is set, and known (hedged) for the duration of the contract period.

 When installing solar panels on a roof there are several ways they can be attached.
-Depending on the design, and age of the roof we can use non-penetrative methods to attach the panels, this results in no manipulation to the water tightness of the roof.
+Depending on the design and age of the roof we can use non-penetrative methods to attach the panels, this results in no manipulation to the water tightness of the roof.
 Alternatively, the racking can be bolted in place using the existing screws, a durable rubber EPDM pad is placed between the bolt and roofing sheet, and high grade sealant is used to ensure the fixture will remain watertight for the lifetime of the system.
 Depending on the site layout Solar Bay may propose installing solar car shades, often these are a more efficient method of capturing solar energy and will also not require any changes to the roof.

-Solar Bay uses top of the range equipment and Clean Energy Council accredited installers who install solar systems to the meet our high standards.
+Solar Bay uses top of the range equipment and Clean Energy Council accredited installers who install solar systems to our high standards.
 This, combined with solar systems having zero moving parts results in limited maintenance that needs to be completed.
-However, regular inspections are completed to ensure all components are operating as expected, and the system is operating at maximum efficiency.
+However, regular inspections are completed to ensure all components are operating as expected and the system is operating at maximum efficiency.
 Inverters have an expected lifespan of between 10-15 years so these may be replaced at some period during the power purchase agreement period.

 There may be times when excess electricity is produced above the requirements of the building or business, this may occur at peak sunshine periods or when appliances/machinery are undergoing maintenance.
 Any excess energy produced from the solar system will be sold into the grid.
 Solar Bay typically only charges for electricity consumed on-site.